tetris245/ULTRAbc/README.md

 * Improved the No-Escape mode:
   - It is now automatically forced when you have devious locks on you (even if these locks don't forbid some commands)
   - It is now impossible to disable this mode when you are bound or forced to stay in this mode by devious locks
+* Changed the location of the AutoJoin message
+* Replaced the invitation to enable hotkeys in Chat Search by a more general message